Karandash: Family life

 Rumyantsev was born in Saint Petersburg, and had two younger siblings, brother Kostya and sister Lena.
 His mother died when he was six.

 Rumyantsev had at least two daughters.

 Career as clown

 Starting his career in the circus arena as the imitator of Charlie Chaplin, Mikhail Rumyantsev then abandoned it for, or rather, transformed that part into his would-be renowned image of Karandash always accompanied with his hallmark Scottish Terrier named Klyaksa (which means blot).

 He enjoyed immense popularity with the Soviet audience and often gathered full houses all over the country.
-He had courage to ridicule such topics as religion, alcohol, fascism and even Soviet regime.
+He had courage to ridicule such topics as religion, alcohol, fascism and even the Soviet regime.

 Rumyantsev taught his profession to both Oleg Popov and Yuri Nikulin.

-During the Second World War, Rumyantsev toured on frontiers and mimicked German soldiers to raise soldiers’ morale.
+During World War II, Rumyantsev toured on frontiers and mocked fascist forces to raise soldiers’ morale.

 In 1960, he toured South America with the Moscow Circus on Tsvetnoy Boulevard.

-Altogether Karandash had worked in the circus for 55 years, the last time he appeared in the arena was just two weeks prior to his death.
+Altogether, Karandash had worked in the circus for 55 years, the last time he appeared in the arena was just two weeks prior to his death.